PS2U/TechNote/system-design/designing-data-intensive-applications/ch5.md

 There are ways in which an application can provide a stronger guarantee than the underlying database—for example, by performing certain kinds of reads on the leader.
 However, dealing with these issues in application code is complex and easy to get wrong.

-It would be better if application developers didn’t have to worry about subtle replication issues and could just trust their databases to "do the right thing".
+It would be better if application developers didn't have to worry about subtle replication issues and could just trust their databases to "do the right thing".
 This is why transactions exist: they are a way for a database to provide stronger guarantees so that the application can be simpler.

 # Multi-Leader Replication

 Leader-based replication has one major downside: there is only one leader, and all writes must go through it.
-If you can’t connect to the leader for any reason, you can’t write to the database.
+If you can't connect to the leader for any reason, you can't write to the database.

 A natural extension of the leader-based replication model is to allow more than one node to accept writes.
 Replication still happens in the same way: each node that processes a write must forward that data change to all the other nodes.
 We call this a multi-leader configuration (also known as *master–master* or *active/active* replication)